Cumbrian folk melody archive, including scores

 - peter-relph

-- 3 min read
+- 4 min read

-'Cumbrian' folk music is a rather nebulous genre: the music from this area can (and should) be considered part of a wider folk music tradition; sharing much particularly with Northumberland and the Scottish Borders (Cumbria itself didn't exist in it's modern form until the late 20th century).
+'Cumbrian' folk music is a rather nebulous genre: the music from this area can (and should) be considered part of a wider folk music tradition; sharing much particularly with Northumberland and the Scottish Borders (Cumbria itself didn't exist in its modern form until the late 20th century).

 Alstone Slow March